-- The tenant must be responsible for any damage caused by their pet, and clean up any mess left by the pet
+- The tenant must be responsible for any damage caused by their pet (both inside and outside the property), and clean up any mess left by the pet

 - The tenant must have the carpet professionally cleaned and the property professionally fumigated upon vacating the property

 If the tenant has a pet, can I ask for an extra bond (a pet bond)?

 No. Charging a bond in excess of the tenant`s normal rental bond is illegal in NSW.